zhjpwlj/Hahahahousedhfiuhendfcjkjwdenfkjjwefnf-kjweffni-uehf-ncijshednfojjwexc9-8wehkjdvkj-ei/README.md

 # Details
-It is a developer tool.
+It is a digital learning support system recommended by the Ministry of Education, Culture, Sports, Science and Technology.